 But what is DHA?
-Why is it important, and how can you help your child get enough of it?
+Why is it important for kids, and how can you help your child get enough of it?

 Docosahexaenoic Acid (commonly known as DHA) is an omega-3 fatty acid known.
 It’s found all throughout the body but is the main fatty acid found in your child’s retinas and brain (1).

 Recognised as an essential nutrient, DHA is vital for the maintenance of your child’s optimal health (2).